beedesk/django-trusts/README.md

 # Django Trusts

-##### Authorization add-on for multiple organizations and per object permission settings for Django projects
+##### Django authorization add-on for multiple organizations and per object permission settings

 ### Introduction
 `django-trusts` strives to be a **minimal** add-on to Django's (>= 1.7) builtin<sup>[1](#footnote1)</sup> authorization implementation.
 It adds a single concept, `trust`, to enable maintainable per-object permission settings for a django project that hosts users of multiple organizations<sup>[2](#footnote2)</sup> with a single user namespace.